SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Guard Statement
 ~~~~~~~~~~~~~~~

-A ``guard`` statement can be used to ensure that
+A ``guard`` statement is used for early exit from a scope
-a certain condition is satisfied before continuing execution.
+based on the evaluation of one or more conditions.

 A ``guard`` statement has the following form: